Mundingburra, Queensland: Geography

 Mundingburra is predominantly a residential suburb that is situated on the bank of the Ross River, adjacent to the suburb of Aitkenvale.
 Aplin's Weir crosses the Ross River between Mundingburra and Annandale (19.3039°S 146.7807°E).

+Ross River Road runs through from east to west. and Townsville Connection Road runs along part of the eastern boundary.

 The Electoral district of Mundingburra which the suburb is situated in, is named after the suburb.

 History

 Mundingburra State School opened on 22 September 1884.